al3rez/beers-srv/README.md

 II.
 Dependencies
 Explicitly declare and isolate dependencies

-Using Go modules I've isolated dependencies as well as moved out shared code into separate codebase with semantic versioning also since this is an small micro-service I decided to use one branch `master` for deployment and build and adding features using separate branches using PRs.
+Using Go modules I've isolated dependencies as well as moved out shared code into separate codebase with semantic versioning also since this is a small micro-service I decided to use one branch `master` for deployment and build and adding features using separate branches using PRs.

 > III.
 Config
 Store config in the environment

-There's not much of a configuration in this micro-service but I've used env variables to setup the minimum.
+There's not much of a configuration in this micro-service, but I've used env variables to set up the minimum.

 > IV.
 Backing services
 Treat backing services as attached resources

-There's no backing services (database, etc) but otherwise still using env vars and service discovery tools one can easily decople attached services and their communication.
+There's no backing services (database, etc) but otherwise still using env vars and service discovery tools one can easily decouple attached services and their communication.

 > V. Build, release, run
 Strictly separate build and run stages

-`master` is now reilable stage for building and release also using GitHub actions I run linting, testing and building for each PR.
+`master` is now reliable stage for building and release also using GitHub actions I run linting, testing and building for each PR.

 > VI.
 Processes
 Execute the app as one or more stateless processes

-Since I'm using in-memory allocation and no database is envovled so this app is not stateless but because I've already implemented database abstraction layer and repository pattern it's just so easy to configure databases and other backing services using env vars / service discovery to make this app stateless. (e.g. store removing, adding into separate process pg, etc)
+Since I'm using in-memory allocation there's no database involved so this app is not stateless but because I've already implemented database abstraction layer and repository pattern it's just so easy to configure databases and other backing services using env vars / service discovery to make this app stateless. (e.g. store removing, adding into separate process pg, etc)

 > VII.
 Port binding
 Export services via port binding